 It will not be possible to address each and every question in detail as the questions are on vast topics, for which detailed answers will be required in a new tutorial.
 This tutorial will answer such questions in brief here and will also write detailed articles separately if required.

-So let’s get some questions answered:
+Let’s get some questions answered here!

 Naresh A. asks:

-As a team leader you are responsible for project planning, scheduling, communicating your project status to your manager and most important task of assigning and monitoring the project work.
+As a Team Leader, you are responsible for project planning, scheduling, communicating your project status to your manager and most important task of assigning and monitoring the project work.
 Your main responsibility is to build a team to achieve your project goals.

 You need to focus on handling the challenges in your project so that your team and project will grow and perform well.
-As far as the standard testing process is considered, it’s depends on you – what procedure you want to establish.
-Yes some people might blame me for this point but I prefer to establish my own processes that work for me.
+As far as the standard testing process is considered, it depends on you – what procedure do you want to establish?
+Yes, some people might blame me for this point but I prefer to establish my own processes that work for me.

-Test lead is responsible for ensuring project plan changes are incorporated in test plan.
-You might write a test plan and test strategy (In some cases it might be written by senior test team member or even by project test manager) Ensure the work is going according to this test plan.
+The Test Lead is responsible for ensuring that project plan changes are incorporated into the Test Plan.
+You may write a Test Plan and Test strategy (in some cases it might be written by a senior test team member or even by project Test Manager).
+Ensure that the work is going according to this Test Plan.
 Identify the risks and try to mitigate them.

 Pavan Ankus asks:

-“I am appearing for the QA positions in US.
-I would kindly request you to mail me the suitable challenging situations in manual testing and also since I don’t have domain knowledge in Insurance, finance and other financial domain experience I am finding hard to explain to the interviewer as an experienced person.
+“I am appearing for QA positions in the US.
+I would kindly request you to email me the suitably challenging situations in Manual Testing and also since I don’t have domain knowledge in Insurance, finance and other financial domain experience I am finding it hard to explain to the interviewer as an experienced person.

-You can also explain non-technical challenges in manual testing like managing the testing work in critical time (Llink to testing under time limit) i.e. completing testing before deadline and even worst case if the deadline itself is not feasible.
+You can also explain non-technical challenges in Manual Testing like managing the testing work at critical times (Link to testing under a time limit) i.e. completing testing before the deadline and even the worst case if the deadline itself is not feasible.